The connectivity of graphs of graphs with self-loops and a given degree sequence: Categorizing the components of

-The classification of the possible $\hat{G}$ is broken up according to the size of the largest clique, $K^0\subseteq V^0$, where $\hat{G}^d$ has $|K^0 |=d$.
 The critical lemmas to prove will be Lemmas \ref{exchange}, and \ref{masterLoopy}.
 Lemma \ref{exchange} states that there exists a sequence of double edge swaps which can exchange any vertex in $V_0$ with any other vertex of equal or lower degree.
-Thus any $\hat{G}_i$ is connected to a similar graph $\hat{G}_j$ where $V^0_j$ contains only the smallest degrees.
-Building on this, Lemma \ref{masterLoopy} states that a graph $\hat{G}^d$, $d\le 2$, is $m^*$ loopy.
-Thus, by lemma \ref{m*loopy} only degree sequences that can wire a $\hat{G}^d$, $d\ge 3$ can be disconnected and, as will be shown in theorem \ref{Q1Q2Exact}, a graph $\hat{G}^3\in Q_2$ and $\hat{G}^d\in Q_1$ for $d>3$.
+Thus any $\hat{G}_i$ is connected to another graph $\hat{G}_j$ where $V^0_j$ contains only the smallest degrees.
+Building on this, Lemma \ref{masterLoopy} states that a graph $\hat{G}^d$, $d\le 2$, is $m^*$-loopy.
+Thus, by lemma \ref{m*loopy} only degree sequences that can wire a $\hat{G}^d$, $d\ge 3$ can be disconnected and, as will be shown in theorem \ref{Q1Q2Exact}, {any graph $\hat{G}^d$, $d\ge3$ implies disconnectivity because} a graph $\hat{G}^3\in Q_2$ and $\hat{G}^d\in Q_1$ for $d>3$ and $Q_2$ and $Q_1$ are closed.

 Before proving lemmas \ref{exchange} or \ref{masterLoopy} we first construct some general purpose lemmas.
 We begin with some investigations into restrictions on the sets $V^k$ for all $\hat{G}^d$.
-Consider the following definition: \begin{definition}[Open Wedge $xuv$] There exists open wedge $xuv$ at $u$ if there exists edges $(u,v)$ and $(u,x)$ and $x\not \in N(v)$. \end{definition} If there exists open wedge $xuv$ for $u\in V^0$ then the swap $(u,x),(u,v)\leadsto (u,u),(x,v)$ is possible and creates a self-loop.
-Since $\hat{G}$ has the maximum number of self-loops, it must be free of: any open wedges centered at vertices in $V^0$, any rewires that can create such open wedges, or any other sequence of rewires that net create self-loops.
+Consider the following definition: \begin{definition}[Open Wedge $xuv$] { If $(u,v)\in E$, $(u,x)\in E$ and $(v,x)\not \in E$ then there exists open wedge $xuv$. } \end{definition} { \begin{lemma} A graph $\hat{G}_i$ does not have an open wedge $xuv$ where $u\in V^0$. \end{lemma} \begin{proof} Suppose not, then the swap $(u,x),(u,v)\leadsto (u,u),(x,v)$ is possible and creates a self-loop, violating the assumption that $\hat{G}_i$ had the maximum number of self-loops in its connected component of $\mathcal{G}$. \end{proof} }